 Reach out to your potential customers.

-Now is the right time to reach out to your potential customers.
+Now is the right time to reach out to your customers.
 You can use various methods, such as phone calls, email, or social media, to reach out and introduce yourself and your company.
 You need to use your first reach to your potential customers as a potential to learn more about them and appropriately qualify them.
-Simply, you want to find if an identified potential customer is a good fit for your products or services and if they are ready to purchase.
+Simply, you want to find if an identified customer is a good fit for your products or services and if they are ready to purchase.

 Update your list continuously.